 My paternal grandmother as a young girl | Source

 The youthful lady pictured above was my paternal grandmother as a young girl.
-This was her confirmation picture.
+It was her confirmation picture.

-From the time I first remember her she lived in a home on a lake in Okauchee, Wisconsin.
-Her husband had built that home for her as well as a string of cottages that were utilized for rental properties.
+When I first remembered her, she lived in a home on a lake in Okauchee, Wisconsin.
+Her husband had built that home for her, plus a string of cottages that became rental properties.

-My grandparents had terraced the hillside going down to the lake with rocks and had many perennial plants sowed into the ground there and also up around the house.
-Apparently in its day, it was quite the showplace as viewed from the lake.
+My grandparents had terraced the hillside going down to the lake with rocks and had many perennial plants sowed into the hillside ground and around the house.
+Apparently, in its day, it was quite the showplace as viewed from the lake.

 Tulips in northern climates like Wisconsin bloom in the Spring of the year.
-In fact sometimes their foliage peeks through some lingering snow on the ground and they are often some of the first bright colors forecasting the end of a blustery winter and warmer days ahead.
-Thus, they are not only welcomed for their unique beauty but also as a harbinger of other flowering plants that eventually brightened the landscape.
+Sometimes, their foliage peeks through lingering snow on the ground, and they are often some of the first bright colors forecasting the end of a frigid winter and warmer days ahead.
+Thus, they are welcomed for their unique beauty and as a harbinger of other flowering plants that eventually brighten the landscape.

 My mother tells me that her parents also always grew tulips at their home in Milwaukee.
 She often proudly took the first big bouquet of tulips to her school teacher in the Spring of the year from cuttings in her parent's yard.

-Children often took bouquets to their teachers back then and they would adorn the teacher's desk at the front of the classroom.
-It cheered up the classroom and of course the teacher would profusely thank the child bringing the bouquet to her (most teachers back then were female) which would make the child feel good.
+Children often took bouquets to their teachers back then, and they would adorn the teacher's desk at the front of the classroom.
+It cheered up the classroom, and, of course, the teacher would profusely thank the child who brought the bouquet to her (most teachers back then were female), making the child feel good.

 Closeup of tulip petals